mickheas/mickheas/README.md

 I'm a passionate developer with expertise in building web applications using modern technologies.
 I enjoy solving challenging problems and learning new skills along the way.
 - 🔭 I’m currently working on: Parked
 - 🌱 I’m learning: Python and Express.js
-- 💬 Ask me about: anything I guess*
+- 💬 Ask me about: how I am doing🥲

 ---